saybuser/FD-SAT-Plan/README.md

 ## Improvements

+I always look for ways to improve the runtime performance and memory efficiency of FD-SAT-Plan.
+Since the publication [1], the performance of FD-SAT-Plan has significantly improved due to smarter encodings of the binarized activation functions.
+Namely, cardinality networks [6] are currently used to replace the sequential cardinality [7] constraints used in [1].
+Similar to

 ## Dependencies

-Data collection (input to training BNN [4]): Data is collected using the RDDL-based domain simulator [6].
+Data collection (input to training BNN [4]): Data is collected using the RDDL-based domain simulator [8].

-Training BNN: The publicly available code [7] is used to train BNNs.
+Training BNN: The publicly available code [9] is used to train BNNs.
 The final training parameters were recorded into bnn.txt and normalization.txt files.

 Compilation to CNF: